awe-f0x/LLM-for-business-content-creation/README.md

 4. We will perform an expert assessment of the texts
 5. The final assessment will contain all 3 metrics: ARIEstimator, AlinaEstimator and the assessment of the experts.
 Additional points can be awarded separately by our Expert Team

+For questions or clarifications, please contact your project mentor (telegram: @DmBzzz, @awe_fox)